AppLayerLabs/bdk-cpp/README.md

 * **startAll.sh** - Start the Subnet.
 * **killAll.sh** - Stop the Subnet.
 * **cleanAll.sh** - Clean the Subnet logs.
+* **rebuild.sh** - Refresh the Subnet executable without having to re-deploy it (stop it first!)

-If you have to re-deploy the Subnet, remember to stop it and `rm -rf ~/go/src` beforehand.
+If you have to re-deploy the Subnet, stop it, `rm -rf ~/go/src` and run the deploy script again.